benbria/node-lumberjack-protocol/API.md

-`tlsConnectOptions` is passed directly to [`tls.connect()`](http://nodejs.org/api/tls.html#tls_tls_connect_options_callback) to create the TLS connection to the logstash server.
+`tlsConnectOptions` is passed directly to [`tls.connect()`](http://nodejs.org/api/tls.html#tls_tls_connect_options_callback) to create the TLS connection to the receiver (the logstash server.)
 At a minimum, you should set `host` and `port`.

 `clientOptions` consists of: